ygao36Buffalo/truebluegy.github.io/content/gallery/Trip to CHI2025, Yokohama, Japan/index.md

 {{< figure src="yokohama_street_flowers.jpg" caption="Beautiful white azaleas blooming along a Yokohama street." >}}

 This trip was a fantastic opportunity to combine academic growth with cultural immersion.
-I'm already looking forward to the next CHI and another chance to explore more of this beautiful country!
+I'm already looking forward to the next CHI!

 ---
 Did you find this page helpful?
 Consider sharing it 🙌